Reproducibility-First Programming Languages: Design Principles and a Practical Exemplar

 2.1 Empirical Evidence

-The scale of the computational reproducibility problem has been documented across disciplines.
-Surveys in bioinformatics have found that a majority of published software tools cannot be installed and executed on a stock system without manual intervention.
-In machine learning, challenges such as the NeurIPS reproducibility programme and the Papers with Code initiative have revealed that reported results are frequently unattainable without undocumented hyperparameter tuning or dataset preprocessing steps.
-In empirical economics and statistics, replication studies regularly find that the original code depends on software versions that are no longer available or on data transformations that were not recorded.
+The scale of the computational reproducibility problem has been documented across disciplines (Open Science Collaboration 2015; Baker 2016; Pineau et al. 2021; Brodeur et al. 2026).
+In machine learning, reproducibility initiatives have shown that reported results are frequently difficult to attain without undocumented hyperparameter tuning or dataset preprocessing steps (Pineau et al. 2021).
+In empirical economics and statistics, replication efforts continue to uncover pipelines that depend on software versions, data transformations, and environment assumptions that were not fully recorded (Brodeur et al. 2026).
 The problem is not confined to any one field: wherever computation mediates the relationship between raw data and published conclusions, the same structural vulnerabilities appear.

 Three root causes account for the majority of failures.
 First, dependency drift: software libraries evolve, and the numerical behaviour of even well-maintained scientific computing packages changes across versions in ways that alter results without raising errors.
 Second, hidden state: most general-purpose data science scripts are written in an imperative style that accumulates state in-memory across steps, with no record of intermediate values and no guarantee that re-executing a subset of steps is equivalent to re-executing the whole.
 Third, undeclared assumptions: scripts routinely assume particular working directories, environment variable settings, locale configurations, and file naming conventions that are present on the author’s machine but invisible to readers and absent from other machines.